Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 CIPS IP Core Configuration
 ==========================

-Creating a Versal ACAP system design involves configuring the CIPS IP core to select the appropriate boot devices and peripherals.
+Creating a Versal system design involves configuring the CIPS IP core to select the appropriate boot devices and peripherals.
 To start with, if the CIPS IP core peripherals and available multiplexed I/O (MIO) connections meet the requirements, no PL component is required.
 This chapter guides you through creating a simple CIPS IP core-based design.

-.. _creating-new-embedded-project-versal-acap:
+.. _creating-new-embedded-project-versal-devices:

-Creating a New Embedded Project with the Versal ACAP
+Creating a New Embedded Project with a Versal Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this example, launch the Vivado Design Suite and create a project with an embedded processor system as the top level.